Ankitsingh4321/Music-Player/README.md

 # Music-Player
 The HTML/CSS music player is a sleek and intuitive web-based application that allows users to enjoy their favorite tunes with ease.
 The player's interface is designed to be clean and user-friendly, making it accessible to all music enthusiasts.
+You can add songs to it, create folders and add songs on that folder and link that folder to the javascipt file so u can listen ur fav songs.